csuazag/Nand2Tetris/README.md

 The hardware projects can be built on any personal computer using a simple Hardware Description Language (HDL), and a supplied Hardware Simulator.

-The software projects (assembler, virtual machine, and compiler for a simple object-based language)  developed using PYTHON.
-A
+The software projects (assembler, virtual machine, and compiler for a simple object-based language).

+Languages used: HDL, Assembler, Python.

+Made in 2018-1